 Without having the goal of preparing my body for rehearsals and upcoming performances, I needed to define a new purpose to train at home.

-It was that I should continue dancing out of love, not out of fear.
+I should continue dancing out of love, not out of fear.

-Doing ballet everyday isn’t necessary right now for rehearsals or performances.
+Doing ballet everyday isn’t necessary for rehearsals or performances.
 It isn’t part of my life for any outward experience.
-Ballet is something I choose to spend my time doing now because it feels like home.
+Ballet is something I choose to spend my time doing because it feels like home.
 It is my time to go inwards.
 To put my mind in my muscles and my eyes on my soul.
 It is a safe space to create and move and enhance who I am — not just physically but also emotionally.

 The experience of having to “tune-in” to a different frequency.
 Like a radio.
 We have the ability to turn the volume down on stations we don’t like or learn how to change channels all together.
 We raise our frequency to music that moves us to change.